LL.M. Programme Modules

 Intellectual Property and Information Technology Law | Section A |

 This module will give students a theoretical and practical understanding of international law in its broader context.
-The module will consider contemporary themes and issues that arise within the fields of public and private international law, including international human rights law, the law of armed conflict, international criminal justice, international commercial law, and international environmental law.
+The module will consider contemporary themes and issues that arise in general international law and its specialized fields.
 Students will consider how international law responds to these contemporary issues and the topics will be explored through primary materials and selected academic literature.
 Overall, the module will provide students with the opportunity to explore and evaluate the fluid relationship between international law, politics, economics, and culture, in the context of real-world international law issues.

 Learning Outcomes: